 - Copy of the certificate of insurance for inspection

 - Driver, vehicle (and for PHV, operator) licence for inspection

 - Vehicle to be inspected

 - Badge/driver ID for inspection

 They can also remove and keep a plate/disc of expired, suspended or revoked licences.

 These are just a few examples, and not an exhaustive list.

-Compliance officers have also recently been given new powers by the Metropolitan Police under the Community Safety and Accreditation Scheme (CSAS).
+Operations officers have also been given powers by the Metropolitan Police under the Community Safety and Accreditation Scheme (CSAS).
 These enable officers who have received CSAS training to stop vehicles for inspection, testing and verification of licensing conditions, and the power to demand the name and address of the driver.

 If a driver fails to stop when directed by a CSAS-trained officer, it is a criminal offence and will be reported to the police and TPH for investigation and action.
 Groups of operations officers will cordon off a stop area which enables them to inspect both sides of the vehicle safely.
 Stops are carried out as quickly as possible to minimise disruption to any passengers.

-It is also a criminal offence to wilfully obstruct a compliance officer from undertaking their duties and anyone doing so can be prosecuted.
+It is also a criminal offence to wilfully obstruct an operations officer from undertaking their duties and anyone doing so can be prosecuted.